GreenAntTech/JSphere/11_ELEMENTJS_GETTING STARTED.md

 ### 2. Defining Component Behavior: `el.define$`

-Inside the component's initialization function, you use `el.define$` to configure its lifecycle methods, properties, and public methods.
+Inside the component's initialization function, you use `el.define$` to configure its lifecycle methods, public properties and methods.

 **Syntax:**